hdeadman/proxy/README.md

 Module Description
 ====================
-Setup or Removes the Proxy configuration on Linux boxes
+Manage the Proxy configuration on Linux boxes where tinyproxy (only http/https) is the proxy you are using

-This module depends on stdlib from puppetlabs to work: [https://github.com/puppetlabs/puppetlabs-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib)
-In case you do not have access to internet (for obvious reasons, not setting the proxy yet :P ) You can take it from vendor directory (included here) and move to your modules directory:

 Current OS Supported: